 If the MBS Session Associated Information List IE is included in the PDU Session Resources To Be Setup List IE in the HANDOVER REQUEST message, the target NG-RAN node shall, if supported, use the information contained in the Associated QoS Flows Information List IE as specified in TS 23.247 [46].

+For each MBS Session for which the MBS Mapping and Data Forwarding Request Info from source NG-RAN node IE is included, the target NG-RAN node shall assume that the MBS Session is active.
 For each MRB indicated in the MBS Mapping and Data Forwarding Request Info from source NG-RAN node IE, the target NG-RAN node shall use the MRB ID IE and the MRB Progress Information IE which includes the highest PDCP SN of the packet which has already been delivered to the UE for the MRB to decide whether to apply data forwarding for that MRB and to establish respective resources.

 The source NG-RAN shall, for each MRB in the MBS Data Forwarding Response Info from target NG-RAN node IE in the HANDOVER REQUEST ACKNOWLEDGE message, start data forwarding to the indicated DL Forwarding UP TNL Information.
 If the MRB Progress Information IE is included the source NG-RAN node may use the information to determine when to stop data forwarding.